Written by:

 Automation handled repetitive tasks, allowing agents to focus on conversations that required deeper attention.
 Read the case study in detail here.

-Retention drives long-term e-commerce growth, and the WhatsApp API for ecommerce helps you stay relevant without overwhelming users.
+Retention drives long-term e-commerce growth, and the WhatsApp API for e-commerce helps you stay relevant without overwhelming users.

 These features help you send updates that match customer intent, timing, and buying patterns.